 Families SA may investigate your criminal, mental health, drug and alcohol, child protection and possibly other histories and will possibly arrange medical/psychological and other assessments of you and your child/children.
 They will seek your authority to contact your medical practitioners, Counsellors and any organisations you are engaging in such as Drug and Alcohol Services SA.
 If you do not cooperate and provide them with the necessary authorities, Families SA is likely to seek an extension of time of the orders or simply pursue an application for care and protection of your child/children.
-As such, we always encourage our clients to provide the authorities to obtain this relevant information for otherwise Families SA is likely to obtain it through issuing a subpoena in due course and the court proceedings are likely to take longer and the chances of having your child/children returned will be reduced due to your lack of cooperation.
+As such, we always encourage our clients to allow the authorities to obtain this relevant information, otherwise Families SA is likely to obtain it through issuing a subpoena in due course and the court proceedings are likely to take longer and the chances of having your child/children returned will be reduced due to your lack of cooperation.

-This will depend on what progress you are seen to have made during the duration of the order.
-We urge you to complete as many parenting courses and drug and alcohol programs not to mention undertake random urine drug screen tests if you are accused of having drug and/or alcohol problems.
-Even if you consented to the care and protection orders on the basis you deny the allegations, you should still complete these courses and programs and seek them out yourself rather than waiting for Families SA to organise them.
+This will depend on what progress you are seen to have made throughout the duration of the order.
+We urge you to complete as many parenting courses and drug and alcohol programs as possible, not to mention undertake random urine and drug screen tests if you are accused of having drug and/or alcohol problems.
+Even if you consented to the guardianship orders on the basis you deny the allegations, you should still complete these courses and programs and seek them out yourself rather than waiting for Families SA to organise them.
 We also encourage you to seek psychological or psychiatric treatment throughout the order so that hopefully a positive diagnosis can be provided that encourages Families SA to commence the process of reunification during any 12-month orders.
 Should you be the subject of orders until the child/children attain 18 years of age, it will be up to you to bring an application to revoke the orders using this type of supporting evidence so that reunification can then occur.

 Who are the parties in child protection proceedings?

 The Chief Executive of the Department for Child Protection is the applicant, all parents of the child/children named in the application are the respondents and the child/children themselves are named as respondents to the application.
 A child is automatically represented by a Children’s Lawyer from the Legal Services Commission, who will speak to the child if he/she is old enough to express his/her concerns and wishes.
-Ultimately the Children’s Lawyer will do what they regard is in the best interests of the child despite any wish expressed by them.
+Ultimately the Children’s Lawyer will do what they regard is in the best interests of the child despite any wish expressed by the child/children.